-- Do not set a realm or a KDC on that page, because Central will now obtain them from the krb5.conf file. - You do not need to enable Kerberos authentication unless Kerberos authentication is used for logging in. - 8.
-Save your changes, and then restart Central.
+- Do not set a realm or a KDC in this section, because Central is now configured to obtain them from the krb5.conf file in /Central/conf/.
+Removing the default realm or KDC is optional, for the same reason. - You do not need to enable Kerberos authentication unless it is used for logging in. - 10.
+Save your changes, and then restart the Central service. - 11.
+If the AD DC is a Windows 2000/2003 system, add the following key in its registry: